ShaunMaher/Ubuntu-ZFS-Root/README.md

 Because the process requires building the ZFS tools and kernel modules from source, doing this repeatedly in the Live CD environment became a real pain.
-To work around needing a live environment to fall back to is something went wrong, I have a full KDE Neon install in an ext4 partition that I can boot to any time something goes wrong.
+To work around needing a live environment to fall back to if something went wrong, I have a full KDE Neon install in an ext4 partition that I can boot to any time something goes wrong.
 As I hone the process, I can probably do away with this extra partition in future builds.